 The target group consists of officials of the district and zonal agricultural office, agricultural advisors, farmers living and working in the district of AMZW, community representatives and attention is also paid to social groups, which consist of unemployed young people and households suffering from seasonal / chronic food shortages or inappropriate agricultural practices.

 The final beneficiaries of the project are the agricultural population of AMZW, living and farming in the areas directly affected by erosion.
 The beneficiary of the project is also AMZW WARDO and its officials, who will be able to positively influence whole areas and future generations of citizens by increasing their knowledge and practical experience.
 The final beneficiaries are also farmers at the foot of the slopes whose irrigation channels will no longer be destroyed by torrential rains and whose soil will not be further degraded by erosion, and farmers in the affected kebel territory, whose degraded soil will be rehabilitated.
 The final group of beneficiaries consists of approximately 2.500 households, which is approximately 12.500 inhabitants including children.

-The Holistic Solutions team focuses primarily on the delivery of fruit dryers, awareness raising and demonstration of erosion control, planting of woody plants, water management buildings and home-made multifunctional gardens and sharing of community experience with project target groups.
-It also carries out a variety of training sessions to increase the competitiveness of local production groups.
+The Holistic Solutions team focused primarily on the delivery of fruit dryers, awareness raising and demonstration of erosion control, planting of woody plants, water management buildings and home-made multifunctional gardens and sharing of community experience with project target groups.
+They also carried out a variety of training sessions to increase the competitiveness of local production groups.